1999 Catalan regional election: Background

-Negotiations for a regional law regulating the use of the Catalan language became one of the main issues throughout 1997, with a proposal to make the use of the language mandatory in commercial relations and the possibility of enforcing sanctions causing political divisions, first between CDC and UDC (with the latter pushing for a less restrictive approach), then with other parties in the regional parliament such as Republican Left of Catalonia (ERC)—which argued for the mandatory use of Catalan in daily interactions—and Initiative for Catalonia (IC), and finally between Pujol's and Aznar's governments (with the PP advocating for the abolition of Catalonia's language immersion policy and the establishment of a dual school system based on the students' mother tongue).
-The law was finally approved through an agreement between CiU and the Socialists' Party of Catalonia (PSC) that lifted the proposed sanctioning scheme, but the political controversy dragged on into 1998, particularly regarding the law's regulatory development, and the dubbing of films into Catalan.
+Former mayor of Barcelona, Pasqual Maragall, announced his candidacy to the regional presidency in June 1998.

-In the opposition, the announcement in November 1996 by the mayor of Barcelona, Pasqual Maragall, that he would be stepping down from his post within ten months, fueled speculation about a posible run as PSC candidate in the next regional election, with his personal popularity being perceived as rivaling that of Pujol.
+In the opposition, the announcement in November 1996 by the mayor of Barcelona, Pasqual Maragall, that he would be stepping down from his post within ten months, fueled speculation about a possible run as presidential candidate for the Socialists' Party of Catalonia (PSC) in the next regional election, with his personal popularity rivaling that of Pujol.
 After several months dedicated to university lecturing in Rome and New York City, and with his party's acclaim, Maragall confirmed on 26 June 1998 that he would contest the regional presidency.
+Concurrently, both Republican Left of Catalonia (ERC) and Initiative for Catalonia (IC) suffered from internal splits: the former from its leader, Àngel Colom's, who defected in late 1996 to establish the Party for Independence (PI); the latter, over divergences with the confrontational attitude of its national sister party, United Left (IU), towards the Spanish Socialist Workers' Party (PSOE).
+The PI disbanded itself following disappointing results in the 1999 local elections, whereas supporters of IU leader Julio Anguita established the new United and Alternative Left (EUiA).

+Negotiations for a regional language policy law became one of the main issues throughout the legislative term, with a proposal to make the use of Catalan language mandatory in commercial relations and the possibility of enforcing sanctions causing political divisions, first between CDC and UDC (with the latter pushing for a less restrictive approach), then with other parties in the regional parliament such as ERC—which argued for the mandatory use of Catalan in daily interactions—and IC, and finally between Pujol's and Aznar's governments (with the PP advocating for the abolition of Catalonia's language immersion policy and the establishment of a dual school system based on the students' mother tongue).
+The law was finally approved through an agreement between CiU and the PSC that lifted the proposed sanctioning scheme, but the political controversy dragged on into the ensuing years, particularly regarding the law's regulatory development, and the dubbing of films into Catalan.

 Overview

-Under the 1979 Statute of Autonomy, the Parliament of Catalonia was the unicameral legislature of the homonymous autonomous community, having legislative power in devolved matters, as well as the ability to vote confidence in or withdraw it from a regional president.
-As a result of no regional electoral law having been approved since the re-establishment of Catalan autonomy, the electoral procedure came regulated under transitory provisions, supplemented by the provisions within the national electoral law.
+Under the 1979 Statute of Autonomy, the Parliament of Catalonia was the unicameral legislature of the homonymous autonomous community, having legislative power in devolved matters, as well as the ability to grant or withdraw confidence from a regional president.
+The electoral and procedural rules were supplemented by national law provisions.